Attune-Automation/Kickstart-RHEL-Red-Hat-Enterprise-Linux-on-ESXi/steps/kickstartrhel9uefionesxi/README.md

-In this Attune Blueprint, we'll automate the process of provisioning a Red Hat Enterprise Linux 8 (RHEL 8) machine with BIOS boot using Kickstart on VMware ESXi.
+In this Attune Blueprint, we'll automate the process of provisioning a Red Hat Enterprise Linux 9 (RHEL 9) machine with UEFI boot using Kickstart on VMware ESXi.

 Automating the deployment of operating systems is a critical aspect of modern IT infrastructure management.